SyedMoasib000/ai-system-design-guide/02-model-landscape/03-pricing-and-costs.md

 | **Cohere embed-v4** | $0.10 | 1024 |

 > [!IMPORTANT]
-> **Inference-time Compute Costs:** For models with "Thinking" or "Reasoning" modes (o1, o3, Claude 3.7), you are often charged for **internal thinking tokens** even if they are not shown to the user.
+> **Inference-time Compute Costs:** For models with "Thinking" or "Reasoning" modes (o1, o3, Claude Sonnet 4.5), you are often charged for **internal thinking tokens** even if they are not shown to the user.
 This can increase total request cost by 3x-10x for logic-heavy tasks.

 ---